gustavonerip/budget/README.md

-# budget
+# BudGET App
-Simple budget application using Vanilla JS, HTML and CSS
+Simple budget application using Vanilla JS, HTML and CSS for the Web Development II Final Project from Web Development program at CICCC.